CIROH-Snow/snow_sensing/code/base/internet-connected-datalogger/README.md

 In the figure the Mayfly is at the bottom-right of the enclosure, and the CR800 is at the top-right.

 ### Telemetering Data to HydroServer Using a Mayfly for the Internet-Connected Data Logger
-The other example given here is for using a Mayfly (that is separate from the Base Mayfly that aggregates data from every station) that has an [LTE Bee modem](https://www.envirodiy.org/product/envirodiy-lte-bee/) for publishing directly to [HydroServer](https://hydroserver.geoglows.org/browse).
+The other example given here is for using a Mayfly as the "Internet-connected data logger" (that is separate from the Base Mayfly that aggregates data from every station) that has an [LTE Bee modem](https://www.envirodiy.org/product/envirodiy-lte-bee/) for publishing directly to [HydroServer](https://hydroserver.geoglows.org/browse).
 The following figure shows an example of how this would look, with a satellite snow station that sends its data to a Base Mayfly over 900 MHz spreadspectrum radio which then pushes that data to an internet-connected data logger, which also happens to be a Mayfly in this case.

 ![mayfly_internet_datalogger_example](../base_figures/mayfly_internet_datalogger_example.png)